marques13/Marques-Security-Portfolio/README.md

 ## Overview
 I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to becoming a SOC Analyst.
 My goal is to demonstrate my expertise in cybersecurity, networking, and incident response by documenting each project with diagrams, logs, attack simulations, and reports to create a comprehensive showcase of my skills.

 Each project is meticulously documented with diagrams, logs, attack simulations, and detailed reports, providing a structured and insightful look into my technical capabilities.
-To create a realistic and immersive experience, I have assumed the role of a Security Analyst at 555Lab, applying industry best practices to simulated security scenarios.
+To enhance realism and provide an immersive experience, I have assumed the role of a Security Analyst at the fictional company "555Lab", applying industry best practices to simulated security scenarios.

+This portfolio serves as a testament to my analytical abilities, problem-solving approach, and hands-on experience in cybersecurity operations.

 ## Skills
 | Labs | Skills/Knowledge Gained |